FlavScents AInsights Entry for Ethyl Myristate (CAS: 124-06-1)

 8. Practical Insights for Formulators

-Ethyl myristate is valued for its ability to impart a creamy, smooth character to both flavors and fragrances.
-It synergizes well with other esters and lactones, enhancing tropical and dairy profiles.
-Formulators should be cautious of its potential to overpower delicate notes if used excessively.
-It is often under-used in formulations seeking a subtle, natural creaminess.
+Ethyl myristate is valued for its ability to enhance creaminess and smoothness in both flavors and fragrances.
+It synergizes well with other esters and can be used to round out harsh or sharp notes.
+Formulators should be cautious of using too high a concentration, as it can lead to an undesirable waxy character.
+It is often under-used in formulations where a subtle, creamy background is desired.

 Citation hooks: FlavScents; industry practice